-There are three full time faculty members available and one of them coordinates the MA Programme in Malayalam.
-There are sufficient number of administrative staff in the SDE in the rank of Deputy Registrar (One), Assistant Registrars (Three), Section Officers (Six), Assistants (18), Computer operators (Four) and Class Four staff (12) for the administrative support.
-The service of qualified guest teachers and experts from panels approved by the University are used in the preparation of SLM, for taking contact classes and conducting internal evaluation.
+There are three full time faculty members available and one of them can coordinate the BA Programme in Hindi.
+There is sufficient staff support from the SDE office for processing administrative work.
+The service of qualified guest teachers and experts from panels approved by the Vice Chancellor are used in the preparation of SLM, for taking contact classes and conducting internal evaluation.